HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/01-preliminaries.md

 docker compose version
 ```

 if any of the commands is reporting an error you can follow the instructions from the official [Docker guide](https://docs.docker.com/engine/install/) and [Docker Compose guide](https://docs.docker.com/compose/install/).
-Hereon, a very basic understanding of Docker concepts and features is assumed; if you're unfamiliar, proceed anyway and seek additional information online as needed.
+From here on out, a very basic understanding of Docker concepts and features is assumed; if you're unfamiliar, proceed anyway and seek additional information online as needed.

 For checking `jq` tool availability, open a terminal and type: